dumlutimuralp/antrea-packet-walks/part_c/README.md

 ![](2020-09-30_17-08-28.png)

-Basically this flow is the service to backend2 pod communication and it would have the following values in the Ethernet and IP headers.

-- Source IP = 10.222.1.48 (frontend pod IP)
-- Destination IP = 10.222.2.34 (backend2 pod IP)
-- Source MAC = 4e:99:08:c1:53:be (antrea-gw0 interface MAC on Worker 1)
-- Destination MAC = aa:bb:cc:dd:ee:ff (When the destination pod is on a different node this global virtual MAC is used.
-It will be explained in [Part D Section 12](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_d))

-**Note :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed (from the previous step, Section 8).

-To verify the Ethernet and IP headers of the flow (which are shown above), a quick tcpdump on the antrea-gw0 interface on Worker 1 node would reveal the source and destination IP/MAC of this communication.
-It is shown below.
+To check the Ethernet and IP headers of this flow, a quick tcpdump on the antrea-gw0 interface on Worker 1 node would reveal the source and destination IP/MAC of this flow.

+While performing "curl" on frontend pod, connect to the Kubernetes Worker 1 node and get tcpdump.
+As shown below.

 <pre><code>
-vmware@master:~$ k exec -it frontend -- sh
+vmware@master:~$ kubectl exec -it frontend -- sh
+/ # curl backendsvc
 Praqma Network MultiTool (with NGINX) - backend2 - 10.222.2.34/24
 </code></pre>

-while performing on frontend pod (as shown above), then in another ssh session to the Kubernetes Worker 1 node :

 <pre><code>
-vmware@worker1:~$ sudo tcpdump -i antrea-gw0 -en
+vmware@worker1:~$ sudo tcpdump -en -i antrea-gw0 host 10.222.2.34
 [sudo] password for vmware:
-tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on antrea-gw0, link-type EN10MB (Ethernet), capture size 262144 bytes 09:41:49.008628 be:2c:bf:e4:ec:c5 > 4e:99:08:c1:53:be, ethertype IPv4 (0x0800), length 74: 10.222.1.48.56670 > 10.104.65.133.80: Flags [S], seq 569506855, win 64860, options [mss 1410,sackOK,TS val 3688671724 ecr 0,nop,wscale 7], length 0
+tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on antrea-gw0, link-type EN10MB (Ethernet), capture size 262144 bytes
-09:41:49.008680 <b>4e:99:08:c1:53:be > aa:bb:cc:dd:ee:ff, ethertype IPv4 (0x0800), length 74: 10.222.1.48.56670 > 10.222.2.34.80</b>: Flags [S], seq 569506855, win 64860, options [mss 1410,sackOK,TS val 3688671724 ecr 0,nop,wscale 7], length 0
 <b>OUTPUT OMITTED</b>
+09:41:49.008680 <b>4e:99:08:c1:53:be > aa:bb:cc:dd:ee:ff</b>, ethertype IPv4 (0x0800), length 74: <b>10.222.1.48.56670 > 10.222.2.34.80</b>: Flags [S], seq 569506855, win 64860, options [mss 1410,sackOK,TS val 3688671724 ecr 0,nop,wscale 7], length 0
+<b>OUTPUT OMITTED</b>
 </code></pre>

 **Note 1:** For simplicity, the ARP requests/replies between antrea-gw0, frontend pod and backend2 pod are not shown in the above output.
+ARP process will be explained in [Part D Section 12](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_d).

+**Note 2 :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed (from the previous step, Section 8).

+Basically the current flow has the following values in the Ethernet and IP headers.

+- Source IP = 10.222.1.48 (frontend pod IP)
+- Destination IP = 10.222.2.34 (backend2 pod IP)
+- Source MAC = 4e:99:08:c1:53:be (antrea-gw0 interface MAC on Worker 1)
+- Destination MAC = aa:bb:cc:dd:ee:ff (When the destination pod is on a different node this global virtual MAC is used.
+It will be explained in [Part D Section 12](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_d)

-The highlighted flow above will be matched against a flow entry in each OVS Table (first on Worker 1 node, then on Worker 2 node), processed top to bottom in each individual table, based on the priority value of the flow entry in the table.
+This flow will be matched against a flow entry in each OVS Table (first on Worker 1 node, then on Worker 2 node), processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

 ## 9.1 Classifier Table #0